kelvinagyareyeboah/kelvinagyareyeboah/README.md

 ### 3. 💼 Amazon interview positioning (how to talk about this README)

-### 4. 🧠 GitHub profile image + banner design upgrade

-Just say:
-is into a **portfolio that gets interviews, not j
+that gets interviews, not j